Federal Insurance Contributions Act: Self-employed people

+SECA requires self-employed individuals in the United States to pay Social Security and Medicare taxes.
+If a self-employed individual has net earnings of $400 or more in a tax year, they are generally required to pay SECA taxes.
+Self-employed individuals are responsible for paying both the employer and employee portions of these taxes.
+However, exceptions and specific rules may apply based on the nature of self-employment and individual circumstances.

 Exemptions

 Some students

 Some student workers are exempt from FICA tax.
 Students enrolled at least half-time in a university and working part-time for the same university are exempted from FICA payroll taxes if and only if their relationship with the university is primarily an educational one.
 In order to be exempt from FICA payroll taxes, a student's work must be "incident to" the pursuit of a course of study, which is rarely the case with full-time employment.
 However full-time college students are never exempt from FICA taxes on work performed off-campus.

 Medical residents working full-time are not considered students and are not exempt from FICA payroll taxes, according to a United States Supreme Court ruling in 2011.

 A student enrolled and regularly attending classes at a school, college, or university who performs work as a cook, waiter, butler, maid, janitor, laundress, furnaceman, handyman, gardener, housekeeper, housemother, or similar duties in or around the club rooms or house of a local college club, or in or about the club rooms or house of a local chapter of a college fraternity or sorority, are exempt from FICA tax.
 If the location's primary purpose is to provide room or board, however, then the work is subject to FICA tax.
 Performing these services for an alumni club or alumni chapter also does not qualify for the exemption from FICA tax.